-This part sets out the minimum security standards for SPoC solutions and the SPoC solution evaluation process.
+This part sets out the minimum security standards for SPoC Solutions and the SPoC Solution evaluation process.

-- (a) All SPoC solutions must have been approved by PCISSC and must be listed on the PCISSC website for Approved SPoC Solutions. - (b) The SCRP component of a SPoC solution must meet the relevant PCI Plus security requirements of Annexure B of this Volume. - (c) The Company will assess individually the PCISSC SPoC FAQs for suitability to the Australian payments industry.
-All SPoC solutions must be evaluated by reference to those PCI SSC SPoC FAQs suitable to the Australian payments industry and listed on the AusPayNet Approved SPoC Solutions website.
+- (a) All SPoC Solutions must have been approved by PCISSC and must be listed on the PCISSC website for Approved SPoC Solutions. - (b) The SCRP component of a SPoC Solution must meet the relevant PCI Plus security requirements of Annexure B of this Volume. - (c) The Company will assess individually the PCISSC SPoC FAQs for suitability to the Australian payments industry.
 The Company will formally communicate each unacceptable FAQ to the SPoC Solution Approved Evaluation Facilities.